-The American Diabetes Association suggest a target of about 45 to 60 grams of carbohydrate per meal.
-This recommendation may vary depending on other factors such as gender, weight goals, and blood sugar target goals.
+The American Diabetes Association suggest a target of about 45-60 grams of carbohydrate per meal.
+This recommendation may vary depending on other factors such as a person's gender, weight goals, and blood sugar target goals.

 The three different types of carbohydrates are starch, sugar, and fiber.

-Starches are complex carbohydrates found in starchy vegetables such as peas, potatoes, and corn.
+Starches are complex carbohydrates that are found in starchy vegetables such as peas, potatoes, and corn.
 Beans and whole grains are also complex carbohydrates.

 Fiber comes from plants and cannot be digested.
 Fiber is found in foods such as vegetables, fruit, whole grains, legumes, and nuts.

-Unlike other carbohydrates, fiber does not raise blood sugar, and it can help to slow the digestion of meals.
-This helps to minimize spikes in blood sugar.
-It is recommended to eat between 20 to 35 grams of fiber per day.
+Unlike other carbohydrates, fiber does not raise blood sugar levels, and it can help to slow the digestion of meals.
+Eating fiber helps to minimize spikes in blood sugar and it is recommended that people with diabetes eat between 20-35 grams of fiber per day.

-Sugar is a carbohydrate.
-It is generally absorbed into the body more quickly.
-There are natural sugars found in milk and fruit.
+Sugar is a carbohydrate that is generally absorbed into the body more quickly.
+Natural sugars can be found in milk and fruit.
 There may also be added sugars in canned fruits, baked goods, and processed foods.

 There are also carbohydrates in non-starchy vegetables such as lettuce, peppers, cucumber, mushrooms, and many others.
-There are fewer carbohydrates in these foods because they have a high water content.
+These vegetables contain fewer carbohydrates because they have a high water content.
 For example, a half cup of cucumber has around 2 grams of carbohydrate.

 The type and amount of carbohydrate will affect post-meal blood sugar levels.

-Foods that digest more slowly, such as those with a lot of fiber, and those eaten as a mixed meal, digest more slowly.
-They can help to prevent post-meal spikes in blood sugar.
-Large amounts of carbohydrates eaten at one time will raise blood sugar more than smaller amounts.
+Eating mixed meals that contain a lot of fiber will help food digest more slowly and can help to prevent post-meal spikes in blood sugar.
+However, eating large amounts of carbohydrates eaten in one sitting will raise blood sugar more than smaller amounts.

 Is eating rice healthy with diabetes?

-High-carbohydrate foods like grains, cereals, pasta, rice, and starchy vegetables are not forbidden, but they should be eaten in moderation.
+High-carbohydrate foods, such as grains, cereals, pasta, rice, and starchy vegetables are not forbidden, but they should be eaten in moderation.

-Rice is a high-carbohydrate grain, but it can be incorporated into meals in appropriate amounts.
+Rice is a grain that is high in carbohydrates, but it can be incorporated into meals in appropriate amounts.

 One-third of a cup of rice has 15 grams of carbohydrate.
 That accounts for one-fourth to one-third of the amount of carbohydrate recommended for a single meal, if the target is 45-60 grams of carbohydrate per meal.